Meteor-Community-Packages/meteor-method-hooks/README.md

 * [insert imaginative idea]

-The before methods get the same arguments as the original method, the after method gets the arguments + the result of the original method.
+The before methods get the same arguments as the original method,

+The after methods get the arguments + the result of the original method.
 If it returns a value that is not null or undefined, then this will replace the original result.

+## Remarks
+If you have a lot of methods on the client-side, initial page load time can be increased, since each method needs to be wrapped in another method on page load.

 ## TODO
 * Testing